mtraynham/pureport-docs/overview/multicloud_fabric.rst

 For large organizations that wish to directly connect sites to their Pureport Fabric Network, Pureport provides a Port Gateway.
 Port Gateways are designed to terminate direct connectivity to the Pureport Multicloud Fabric over dedicated fiber connectivity.
-Port Gateway's are similiar in functionality to Site Gateway's however bring the added benefit of predicable high throughput, low latency peformance associated with private line fabic connectivity.
+Port Gateway's are similar in functionality to Site Gateway's however bring the added benefit of predicable high throughput, low latency performance associated with private line fabric connectivity.

 Port Gateways can be deployed in either highly available, redundant connectivity or single connection to a Fabric Network.
 For more details about